French far right leaves door ajar for Sarkozy

 In a setback to Sarkozy, centrist Francois Bayrou, who came fifth with 9.1 percent of the vote, accused the president of being “absurd and offensive” in comparing his voters with those of Le Pen.
 In an open letter to both candidates on Wednesday, he called for more civil, clean and moderate politics, appearing to lean towards Hollande without explicitly endorsing him.

-A big vote for Sarkozy by National Front supporters would make it mathematically possible for him to win a fresh five-year term.
+A big vote for Sarkozy by National Front supporters would make it mathmetically possible for him to win a fresh five-year term.

 Its strong showing on Sunday has also given the National Front faith it can win seats in parliament for the first time since 1986, when a brief experiment with proportional representation gave it 35 deputies.